planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Enabled: Checked
   Ensures the layer is published.
 Unchecking will save configuration information only.

-Description: “The countries of the world”
+Description: "The countries of the world"
   Layer metadata is recommended but not required

 In the box marked URL, type in the full path to the shapefile if known, or click the Browse... button to navigate to the file.
 The file path may be something like: